 In addition to state programs, there are local programs that offer free solar panels or financial assistance for solar installation.
 For example, the Commonwealth Solar Rebate Program offers rebates to homeowners who invest in solar panel installation.
 A solar installation company can offer more information about local programs for which you might be eligible.

 Currently, there is an initiative led by the DEP Energy Programs Office called "Finding Pennsylvania's Solar Future" to help find ways for PA to increase its solar energy output to 10% by the year 2030.

-Pennsylvania does offer net metering for residential solar power.
-What does this mean and how does it work?
+Pennsylvania does offer net metering for residential solar energy.
+What does this mean, and how does it work?
 Net metering refers to sending and selling solar power back to the grid, or your local utility company.

 So, supposed your home uses $100 of electricity in a month but your panels produce $80 of power.
 In turn, you would receive a bill for $20.
 If your panels produce more power than your home uses, you get a credit for that difference.

 Net metering offers many advantages for homeowners.
 One is that you don’t need to invest in a storage bank or batteries to hold solar power.
 Two, staying connected to the grid means always having power for your home.
 Three, you can see your solar savings when you get your bill or credit every month!

 Also, note that laws affecting solar power and being “off the grid” vary by location and are subject to change.
 Consequently, staying connected to the grid with net metering ensures you won’t need to retrofit your solar panel system in the future.
 You also won’t need to worry about finding room for solar batteries or replacing those over time.